Burlingame Estate Planning Attorney Ready to Guide You

 Though many people believe they do not need an estate plan because they do not have an “estate,” in fact, this is far from the truth.
 Almost every adult has an estate, because an estate is anything and everything you own—your vehicle, your home, any other real estate, your bank accounts, your life insurance policy, your personal possessions, jewelry, furniture, and investments.
-No matter how many of these things you own, chances are, you own at least some of them.
+No matter how many of these things you own, chances are, you own at least some of them and a Burlingame estate planning attorney can help you understand your assets.

 Since it is highly likely that you do have an estate, thinking about who you would want to have your possessions following your death is important.
 Having an estate plan can also ensure your loved ones pay the least amount in taxes, legal fees, and court costs and have the least amount of stumbling blocks to deal with.
 A good, solid estate plan will do the following: